 In the end, Neo Sora’s message is best summed up by a student’s statement at the end of the movie: “all we did was ask someone in power to do the right thing,” which comes in the form not of rebellion for rebellion’s sake, but of good old democracy.
 And even though these are just students, it’s clear that what the school represents is the country itself – a society made of individuals who have the right to be heard, but who also need to learn to take responsibility for their actions.
 Happyend presents itself as both an allegorical political tale and the coming of age story of two boys whose friendship evolves as they grow into themselves – and it absolutely succeeds at being both.

 Happyend had its World Premiere at the Venice Film Festival on September 2, 2024 and will be released in 2025 by Metrograph Pictures after being screened at TIFF and the New York Film Festival.
-Read our review of The Ties That Bind Us!
+Read our reviews of Dreams on Fire and The Ties That Bind Us!